Granatina/Template10-wiki/Docs-|-Services.md

 > Using the Template 10 NavigationService ensures your app stays in sync with the BootStrapper and if you use view-models, implement INavigable, and set it as the value of your Page.DataContext, its OnNavigatedTo override will be called and passed any parameter used with Navigate().

 ###KeyboardService
+The intent of the `KeyboardService` is to provide an abstracted way of reliably handling keyboard input.

 `documentation needed`